 About moi

-R. remembers attending Haverford College, graduating in 1979 with a major in philosophy, the first student to pass the very demanding Intro Logic midterm at Bryn Mawr in seven years.
+R. remembers attending Haverford College, graduating with a major in philosophy, the first student to pass the very demanding Intro Logic midterm at Bryn Mawr in seven years.
 He then assumed a succession of positions -- compromising, appalling, and including: deli clerk, office temp, ticket-taker, box-office functionary, staff writer for Newsday (LI) sports, bookstore clerk, office temp, office temp, hospital clerk, freelance writer, office temp, and video director and producer.
-During this time he began contributing to publications, writing features for all the golf magaines -- Golf Illustrated, Golf Magazine, Golf World, Links, Golf Digest, Maximum Golf, while also reporting for Newsday and Wired and contributing to the Weekly Forward, and the satirical online 'zine Suck as well as Continental Magazine, RIS News, and Investor's Business Daily
+During this time he began contributing to publications, writing features for all the golf magazines -- Golf Illustrated, Golf Magazine, Golf World, Links, Golf Digest, Maximum Golf, while also reporting for Newsday and Wired and contributing to the Weekly Forward, and the satirical online 'zine Suck as well as Continental Magazine, RIS News, and Investor's Business Daily

 Contact